Mental Health and Substance Use

 The workshop was an interactive training with open space to intervene and to create new tools for advocacy in a hostile environment.
 Excellent presentations were delivered by Peter Sarosi and Marie Nougier.

-DPNSEE presented and the CSFD – HDG meeting
+DPNSEE presented at the CSFD – HDG meeting

 The new Civil Society Forum on Drugs 2021 – 2023 (CSFD) held meeting with the Horizontal Drug Group on 7 October 2021.